adi-dee/scroll-tell/README.md

 # Video Scroller

-This is a basic intro to multimedia scrollytelling using media from environmental activist [Mina Guli's #runblue campaign](https://twitter.com/minaguli) to demonstrate a scrollytelling techniques for use by Javascript novices.
+This is a basic intro to multimedia scrollytelling using media from environmental activist [Mina Guli's #runblue campaign](https://twitter.com/minaguli) to demonstrate scrollytelling techniques for use by Javascript novices.

 ## Step by step guide to Scrollytelling